usnistgov/thermoextrap/CONTRIBUTING.md

 ## Making a contribution

 Ready to contribute?
-Here's how to set up `thermoextrap` for local development.
+Here's how to make a contribution.

-- Fork the `thermoextrap` repo on GitHub.
+- Fork the repo on GitHub.

 - Clone your fork locally: